chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

 >   -  +TallPossum-H      Aug: Y , Sep: Y , Oct: Y , Nov: &emsp; , Dec:&emsp;
 >    -  +MicroBatSpout1-H      N/A —  Oct: Y , Nov: &emsp; , Dec:&emsp;

-This sort of thing is very rigorous and I am still exploring how the best way to coordinate these long-term efforts are.
+This sort of thing is very rigorous, and I am still exploring how the best way to coordinate these long-term efforts are.
 The question is: what tools are necessary to make it run smoothly?
-I am used to cross-indexing notes by hand but other might find it awkward.
+I am used to cross-indexing notes by hand, but others might find it awkward.

 ---

 ---
 ## Notes
-[1] I prefer lattitude and longitude outside of scientific survey teams, because on many occassions where Eastings and Northings have been used there have been translation issues.
-I have even had to deal with botched gps data because of the conversion betwen these two, and that mistake originated from within an institution.
+[1] I prefer lattitude and longitude outside of scientific survey teams, because on many occasions where Eastings and Northings have been used, there have been translation issues.
+I have even had to deal with botched GPS data because of the conversion between these two, and that mistake originated from within an institution.

 [2] At no point anywhere in the protocol can the date be written in numbers and include the month before the day.

-[3] The ability to place auxillary notes that pertain to tree-hollows in the protocol is one of my goals.
+[3] The ability to place auxiliary notes that pertain to tree-hollows in the protocol is one of my goals.